 Iron cast jewelry popular as mourning jewelry

-Due to its low costs and the black color, this type of jewelry becomes popular as mourning jewelry.
+Due to its low costs and the black color, iron cast jewelry becomes popular as mourning jewelry.
 Wearing shiny and luxurious jewelry when you mourn is just not done in those days.
-This iron jewelry has a lacquer coating to make it less shiny and it prevents the jewelry from rusting.
+This iron cast jewelry has a lacquer coating to make it less shiny and it prevents the jewelry from rusting.

 It is very hard to make jewelry out of an iron bar.
 So they come up with a new method of making delicate and fine jewelry made of iron.
 That same Count Stolberg’s people find that method.